AAlab1819/ProjectTeam01-B/README.md

           }

 #### WHERE IS THE GREEDY PART?
-The greedy part is when we use those methods, which are checking one index with another index from right to left and also from left to right to find the optimal solution, in terms, not reverses the decision.
+The greedy part is when we check one index with another index from right to left and also from left to right to find the optimal solution, in terms, not reverses the decision.
 By looking at our algorithm, we can see that it never reverses the decision which fit the one of the greedy terms.

 COMPLEXITY : O(N^2) where N = |s|